 Quality can be a nebulous concept.
 It is defined as “the standard of something as measured against other things of a similar kind; the degree of excellence of something.”
-That is a lot of something, but what does it mean?
+That is a lot of words, but what does it really mean?

 Setting the Stage: A Quality Example

-The health care industry has adopted the concept of quality measures as a means of improving patient outcomes and lowering costs.
+The healthcare industry has adopted the concept of quality measures as a means of improving patient outcomes and lowering costs.
 The Centers for Medicare & Medicaid Services (CMS) has developed numerous measures aimed at helping improve patient decision making, providing evidence-based reports that can be used to improve medical quality outcomes, facilitating value-based payments, and controlling costs.
-The National Committee on Quality Assurance (NCQA), a not for profit accreditation organization, has developed the Healthcare Effectiveness Data and Information Set (HEDIS) with a similar goal of using quality measurement to improve healthcare performance and outcomes.

 Quality in Human Services

 MediSked Connect Exchange data interfaces can collect key data points by integrating with other applications and storing that information in a data warehouse.
-It doesn’t matter if the data is healthcare claims information related to a diabetes test, or personal goal data derived from a person-centered service plan.
+It doesn’t matter if the data is healthcare claims information related to a diabetes test or personal goal data derived from a person-centered service plan.
 MediSked Connect Exchange can ingest and store that data.
-The Quality Measure Builder can be used to create data queries to look at the data in the warehouse, and define who is in the relevant quality population and who meets the quality measure (Is it a tire?
-Is it round?).
-Once built, the results of each quality measure can be viewed in a graphical format, so you can see how you are doing against the quality measure benchmarks (Are 99% of the tires round?
-Has a targeted percentage of the population been able to chose where and with whom they live?).
-Additionally, measures can be tracked on a year over year basis to help determine any trends to help support teams course correct as needed.
+The Quality Measure Builder can be used to create data queries to look at the data in the warehouse, and define who is in the relevant quality population and who meets the quality measure.
+(It can ask – is it a tire and is it round?)